Penicillium chrysogenum

 Like the many other species of the genus Penicillium, P. chrysogenum usually reproduces by forming dry chains of spores (or conidia) from brush-shaped conidiophores.
 The conidia are typically carried by air currents to new colonisation sites.
 In P. chrysogenum, the conidia are blue to blue-green, and the mold sometimes exudes a yellow pigment.
 However, P. chrysogenum cannot be identified based on colour alone.
 Observations of morphology and microscopic features are needed to confirm its identity and DNA sequencing is essential to distinguish it from closely related species such as P. rubens.
 The sexual stage of P. chrysogenum was discovered in 2013 by mating cultures in the dark on oatmeal agar supplemented with biotin, after the mating types (MAT1-1 or MAT1-2) of the strains had been determined using PCR amplification.

 The airborne asexual spores of P. chrysogenum are important human allergens.
 Vacuolar and alkaline serine proteases have been implicated as the major allergenic proteins.

+P. chrysogenum spores have been found at altitudes of between 57 and 77 kilometers.

 P. chrysogenum has been used industrially to produce penicillin and xanthocillin X, to treat pulp mill waste, and to produce the enzymes polyamine oxidase, phosphogluconate dehydrogenase, and glucose oxidase.